khalid999devs/Numerical_Project_Team_Smashers/Interpolation/Divided_Difference/README.md

 ## Divided Difference Theory

-[Divided difference is an interpolation method used to estimate function values from given data points when the x-values are not equally spaced.
+Divided difference is an interpolation method used to estimate function values from given data points when the x-values are not equally spaced.
 It organizes the data into a divided difference table, where each column represents successive changes in the function values.
 The interpolation polynomial is built step by step using the top row of this table.
-The method is flexible, efficient for adding new data points, and widely used in numerical analysis and engineering applications.]
+The method is flexible, efficient for adding new data points, and widely used in numerical analysis.

 ## Divided Difference Code